TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 before it's time to make the issue VV:N live.

-At that point, first remake the landing files so the doi links go through doi.org (i.e., without the "make crw" step):
+At that point, first remake the landing files so the doi links go through doi.org (i.e., not running "make crw"):
   # still in svn/capsules/ directory
   make cro-scratch  # without crw
 Double-check crossref/dir2.process/issue.xml as above.